-§ 69.
 In another direction the Outcome of Alchemy was of a very distressing nature.
-Alchemy was in space of time, finding that the legitimate pursuit of the Art did not enable them to realise their expectations in this direction, availed themselves of this fact.
+Alchemy was in many respects eminently suitable as a cloak for fraud, and those who became "alchemists" with the sole object of accumulating much wealth in a short space of time, finding that the legitimate pursuit of the Art did not enable them to realise their expectations in this direction, availed themselves of this fact.
 There is, indeed, some evidence that the degeneracy of Alchemy had commenced as early as the fourteenth century, but the attainment of the magnum opus was regarded as possible for some three or more centuries.